gromacs/gromacs/docs/reference-manual/references.rst

 .. _refSpoel2006a:

-:sup:`72` D. van der Spoel and P.J. van Maaren, “The origin of layer structure artifacts in simulations of liquid water,” *J. Chem.
+:sup:`72` D. van der Spoel and P.J. van Maaren, "The origin of layer structure artifacts in simulations of liquid water," *J. Chem.
 Theory Comput.*, **2** 1–11 (2006).

 .. raw:: html